SALMON-A-RAMA Rules **UNDER REVIEW**

 The official daily standings will be determined at the end of each day.
 The SALMON-A-RAMA website (www.salmon-a-rama.com) has the official standings.

-Every participant will be eligible for the Super Raffle which will be on the closing Sunday.
-To be eligible for the Super Raffle, all SALMON-A-RAMA participants must pick up their raffle tickets on July 11-19th at the SALMON-A-RAMA grounds prior to the Super Raffle on Sunday at See www.salmon-a-rama.com for more details.
+The Super Raffle will be open to the public, which will be on the closing Sunday.
+To be eligible for the Super Raffle, all participants must purchase their raffle tickets on July 10th-18th at the SALMON-A-RAMA grounds prior to the Super Raffle on Sunday at See www.salmon-a-rama.com for more details.

 The Tournament Committee may change or modify any of these rules, as necessary.
 Any changes will be communicated on this website or social media.